 BSHS in Clinical Research Administration

 The BSHS with a major in Clinical Research Administration is a degree completion program that requires successful completion of 120 credit hours.
-Students may transfer in up to 60 credits to satisfy general education and advanced standing requirements.
+Students transfer 45 to 60 credits to satisfy general education and advanced standing requirements.
 Non-traditional credit sources may be considered on a case-by-case basis (i.e. military coursework, credit-by-exam, and non-college based health programs).
 Students must complete at least 60 credit hours of GW coursework to meet the academic residency requirements for the program.

 Transfer Credit Policy